BLD Homes Logo

 • Any questions or concerns you may have.

-When you’re ready to sign the lease
+I am ready to sign the lease, now what?

 If your application is approved, the next step is to sign a lease.
 A lease is a written rental agreement outlining the terms you and your landlord agree to.
 A lease is a legal document, so it’s important that you read and understand it.
 You can ask someone to go over it with you, such as the landlord, a relative, friend, or even a lawyer.
 When you sign a lease, you share personal information with the landlord.
 Signing a lease gives the landlord consent to collect personal information and use it for renting purposes only.
 Landlords must comply with the Personal Information Protection and Electronic Documents Act (PIPEDA).
 PIPEDA is Canada’s federal private sector privacy law.
 The lease will include: